hafidsmail/Calculator/README.md

 # Calculator
-How to make a calculator using html, css, javascript.
+making a simple  calculator using html, css, javascript.